Lorentz invariance in loop quantum gravity: Spin networks loop quantum gravity

-Phenomenological (hence, not specific to LQG) constraints on anomalous dispersion relations can be obtained by considering a variety of astrophysical experimental data, of which high-energy cosmic rays are but one part.
-Current observations are already able to place exceedingly stringent constraints on these phenomenological parameters.
+Phenomenological (hence, not specific to LQG) constraints on anomalous dispersion relations can be obtained by considering a variety of astrophysical experimental data, of which high-energy cosmic rays are one part.

+Observational Data Fails To Detect Lorentz Invariance

+Published in 2024, the Large High Altitude Air Shower Observatory Collaborative examined the gamma ray output from GRB 221009A and was unable to detect any invariance based on the color (wavelength) of light, something Loop Quantum Gravity predicts should happen.